rayeni/python_rithmic_power_meter/README.md

 #### SSL Cert File

-The application files references the `rithmic_ssl_cert_auth_params` file.
+The application file reference the `rithmic_ssl_cert_auth_params` file.
 You should have received that file from Rithmic.
 Drop your copy in the root directory.

 #### URI